Deeksha-45/ChatGPT-API-Integration-and-Flask-Web-App-Development/README.md

 # ChatGPT-API-Integration-and-Flask-Web-App-Development
-ChatGPT API Integration and Flask Web App Development involves connecting the OpenAI ChatGPT API to a Flask-based web application to allow users to interact with the AI language model via a web interface.
+ChatGPT API Integration  and Flask Web-App -Development involves connecting the OpenAI ChatGPT API to a Flask-based web application which allows the  users to interact with the AI language model via a web interface.

 A. The purpose and functionality of the application.

 The purpose of the ChatGPT Flask web application is to allow users to interact with OpenAI's GPT-3 language model through a simple and user-friendly  interface.
 The  application  integrates with the GPT-3 API to generate responses based on user input prompts.
 The ChatGPT  API integration and Flask web app development aim to provide an interactive web interface to access the capabilities of OpenAI's GPT-3  language model.
-Users can enter prompts in natural language, and the app sends these prompts to the GPT-3 model via the ChatGPT API.
+Users can enter the prompt in the natural language, and the app sends these prompts to the GPT-3 model via the ChatGPT API.
 The  model  generates responses based on the prompts, and the app displays them to the users.
-The purpose of this app is to showcase the potential of GPT-3 and enable users to experiment with it in a user-friendly way.
+The purpose of this app is to show the potential of GPT-3 and  enable  users to experiment  with  it  in  a  user-friendly manner.

 B. Instructions on how to set up, install, and run the application.